CORONAVIRUS: General advice to clubs from the FBHVC

 At this moment in time, the FBHVC feels that it strikes very much the wrong tone with the public to parade historic vehicles through the streets and country lanes in groups when many people are still in lockdown within their homes or experiencing hardship or the loss of loved ones.
 The time will come, soon we hope, but it is not yet.

 The FBHVC sees no reason not to use your historic vehicle individually, as long as it is safe to do so.
-Perhaps a trip to the supermarket or to exercise will stretch its legs.

 Key points :